In 8 animal habitats featuring more than 20,000 local marine animals, you will learn about the creatures that make their homes in the Bay Area

 Your Aquarium of the Bay exploration begins in Discover the Bay, featuring the distinctive ecosystems that support an incredibly wide variety of marine life.
-In eight animal habitats featuring over a thousand aquatic animals, you will learn about the creatures that make their homes in the Bay.

 Exhibit highlights include: